how to read faster and retain more

 Along with improving your reading speed, there are a couple of techniques, such as active reading and note-taking, that can give your comprehension and retention a boost, too.

-Active Reading: Engaging with the Text for Better Understanding
+Engaging with the text for better understanding

 Active reading is a technique that involves actively engaging with the text to improve your understanding and retention.
 By interacting with the material, you can deepen your comprehension and create lasting connections.
 Some active reading techniques include the following: